 All people in the UK are expected to help the police prevent and detect crimes whenever they can.
 If you are arrested and taken to a police station, a police officer will tell you the reason for your arrest and you will be able to seek legal advice.

 If something goes wrong, the police complaints system tries to put it right.
 Anyone can make a complaint about the police by going to a police station and writing to the Chief Constable of the police force involved.
-Complaints can also be made to an independent body: the Independent Police Complaints Commission in England and Wales, the Police Complaints Commissioner for Scotland or the Police Ombudsman for Northern Ireland.
+Complaints can also be made to an independent body in England and Wales (www.policeconduct.gov.uk).
+In Scotland, if you are unhappy with the way your complaint has been handled, you can contact the Police Investigations and Review Commissioner at http://pirc.scot/.
+In Northern Ireland, you should contact the Police Ombudsman’s Office (www.policeombudsman.org).

 Terrorism and extremism